DavidJS01/chem.dev/content/fp-for-oo.md

 Embracing these concepts encourages a mindset shift toward building robust and scalable applications that remain coherent and manageable as they evolve over time.

-Above all, as you work, ask yourself: "What can I do to make this file contain more calculations and fewer actions?"
+> Above all, as you work, ask yourself: "What can I do to make this file contain more calculations and fewer actions?"

-# Personal Experience
-Have you worked in a system that was riddled with confusing behavior, state changes, etc?

-I unfortunately stepped into a role of adding features/maintaining a complete blackbox system, riddled with constant state and behavior changes in much of the codebase.

-One part of the system passed around a global variable from one file all over the codebase, constantly changing its value, and those changes resulted in changed behavior of the system!
-It was so painful to work with, and hard to reason about!

-The output of many functions were not consistent - even though it could have been.
-It took a while to onboard to that type of system, and testing was more difficult than it should have been.